mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_subscription_items

-<p>Returns a list of your subscription items for a given subscription.</p>
+Returns a list of your subscription items for a given subscription.

 <details><summary>Parameters</summary>